BernhardHartmann/carrental_part2/_GETTING_STARTED_.NET-RabbitMQ/README.md

 Start message broker:
 - with docker you can use the docker-copose.yml in this directory (cmd: "docker-compose up")
-- without docker you can simple use the rabbitMQ START shortcut in the Windows start menu (created autmaticaly with installation; the service is possible already running)
+- without docker you can simply use the rabbitMQ START shortcut in the Windows start menu (created autmaticaly with installation; the service is possibly already running)

 ## Step four